Kaushik093/STM32-ADXL345-I2C-Driver/README.md

 # STM32-ADXL345-I2C-Driver

 ## Objective
-Design an API that can be used to configure an ADXL345 Accelerometer and read data from it using the I2C protocol.
+Design a driver that can be used to configure an ADXL345 Accelerometer and read data from it using the I2C protocol.

 ## ADXL345-I2C API interaction sequence diagram
 ![Model](https://github.com/Kaushik093/STM32-ADXL345-I2C-Driver/blob/main/I2C_Sequence.png)